Robert Radclyffe, 5th Earl of Sussex

-Robert Radclyffe, 5th Earl of Sussex, KG (12 June 1573 – 22 September 1629) was an English peer, ambassador and military officer.
+Robert Radclyffe, 5th Earl of Sussex, (12 June 1573 – 22 September 1629) was an English peer, ambassador and military officer.

 Life

 He was the only son of Henry Radclyffe, 4th Earl of Sussex and his wife Honora Pounde, and was known as Viscount Fitzwalter from 1583 until he succeeded his father as Earl on 4 December 1593.

 In August 1594 Sussex was sent as ambassador-extraordinary to Scotland with a diplomatic mission and to assist at the baptism of James VI's eldest son, Henry as proxy for Elizabeth I. His companions in Scotland were Lord Wharton, Sir Henry Bromley, Hugh Portman, Henry Guildford, Oliver Cromwell, Thomas Monson, Henry Clare, Edward Greville, Nicholas Sanderson, Edward Gorges, and William Jeffson, with Richard Coningsby and Mr Rolles.
 The baptism was delayed until the party arrived at Stirling Castle.
 Sussex had audiences with James VI of Scotland and Anne of Denmark on 29 August and the baptism was held on the next day.
 Sussex carried the child from his bedchamber to the Chapel Royal and back again.
 After discussions with James VI about Catholics and Scottish rebels, Sussex left Scotland on 12 September with a gift of silver-gilt plates and was injured by a horse near Northallerton on 14 September.

-In 1596 he served with the army sent against Cadiz as colonel of a regiment of foot.
+In 1596 he served with the army sent against Cádiz as colonel of a regiment of foot.
 He took a prominent part with Horace Vere in the capture of the town and was knighted after the victory there by Robert Devereux, 2nd Earl of Essex on 27 June 1596.